This is not uncommon: everything is going according to plan in your pond when, seemingly out of nowhere, algae starts rearing its ugly head.

 This freshwater fish is among the species of the Campostoma genus.

 Though these fish seem the ideal choice as algae eaters for a small pond but there’s a caveat to keeping them.

 The caveat is that your backyard pond should be able to provide them with stream-like water movement.

-They inhabit river creeks and don’t do well in waters that move too slow.
+They inhabit river creeks and don’t do well in waters that move too slowly.

 Also, Central Stonerollers prefer clean, well-oxygenated water and are known to not tolerate too much debris.